GlobalNamesArchitecture/gn_uuid/README.md

 [![CodeClimate][code_badge]][code_link]
 [![Dependency Status][dep_badge]][dep_link]

-Gem `gn_uuid` creates UUID version 5 from out of scientific name string.
-It uses DNS namespace with a domain `globalnames.org`.
+Gem `gn_uuid` creates UUID version 5 out of scientific name string.
+It uses `globalnames.org` domain for DNS namespace.
 There is a 1:1 relationship between the string and the corresponding UUID, so it allows globally connect data about a name string originated from independent sources without a need to negotiate identifiers.
 You can find more information about UUID v5 from